oslabs-beta/Palaemon/README.md

 ```
    Find the service with a 9090/TCP Port assigned, and forward that service to your local 9090.

+Once you have port-forwarded the service, you should now be able to access the Palaemon application.
+If you are still getting an error with port 9090 being closed, double-check that you are exposing the correct service: It should be listening on port 9090 (see picture below).

 ## How to Run Tests
 ### Unit and Integration tests using Jest